Applying to Philosophy Ph.D. Programs

 - Financial considerations.
 Do not go to graduate school in philosophy without an assistantship that includes tuition remission.
 Taking out large student loans to pay for philosophy graduate school is foolish.
 Pay attention to requirements for being TA and instructor.

-Bottom line: Apply to graduate school in philosophy only if your intrinsic interest in the subject is high enough that you’d enjoy spending many years of your life studying it and would feel happy having spent the time doing so, even if after receiving your PhD you end up bouncing around visiting professors gigs here and there and never get a permanent job in academia, as that outcome is quite possible.
+Bottom line: Apply to graduate school in philosophy only if your intrinsic interest in the subject is high enough that you’d enjoy spending many years of your life studying it and would feel happy having spent the time doing so, even if after receiving your PhD you end up bouncing around visiting professor gigs here and there and never get a permanent job in academia, as that outcome is quite possible.

 Where should I apply?